 - a.
 The IST coupon design shall be type "X". - NOTE 1 For instance "TVX" or "SLX".
-This indicates the presence of an internal ('P') and external ('H') heating circuit.. - NOTE 2 An IST coupon typically includes two power circuits (H and P) and two sense circuits (S1 and S2).
+This indicates the presence of an internal ('P') and external ('H') heating circuit. - NOTE 2 An IST coupon typically includes two power circuits (H and P) and two sense circuits (S1 and S2).
 One sense circuit can include more than one plating sequence.
 In some cases more than one IST coupon is needed to represent all vias and plating sequences. - NOTE 3 The sense circuit is typically designed to be sensitive to barrel crack.
 The power circuit applies heat to the coupon and in addition it is typically designed to be sensitive to interconnect defect.
 The standard power circuit is applied through interconnects on 4 internal layers.
-These therefore are assessed by IST, whilst other layers remain unassessed.
-In case the need arises for more comprehensive assessment of interconnections of all layers, PWB Corp can be requested to design specific coupons.

-- b.
-IST coupon design shall be representative of the PCB for the following features: - 1. minimum drill diameter; - 2. minimum drill pitch for the via type; - 3. all plating sequences, except for the case 9.5.5.3c; - 4. pad diameter; - 5. copper foil thickness; - 6. presence of NFP; - 7. layer function for signal or plane; - 8. diameter of clearance holes in planes. - NOTE 1 An IST coupon design work sheet is available on the test equipment supplier's website www.pwbcorp.com that includes these items. - NOTE 2 Space PCBs typically use SnPb surface finish.
+Therefore these are assessed by IST, whilst other layers remain unassessed.
+In case the need arises for more comprehensive assessment of interconnections of all layers, PWB Corp can be requested to design specific coupons. - b.
+IST coupon design shall be representative of the PCB for the following features: - 1. minimum drill diameter; - 2. minimum drill pitch for the via type; - 3. all plating sequences, except for the case 9.5.5.3c; - 4. pad diameter; - 5. copper foil thickness; - 6. presence of non-functional pads; - 7. layer function for signal or plane; - 8. diameter of clearance holes in planes. - NOTE 1 An IST coupon design work sheet is available on the test equipment supplier's website www.pwbcorp.com that includes these items. - NOTE 2 Space PCBs typically use SnPb surface finish.
 During IST testing it has been observed that SnPb enters into barrel cracks and crack initiations.
 This can accelerate crack growth due to wedging.
 This can also mask or delay resistance increase.
 Therefore SnPb finish can be stripped and bare copper coupons can be tested.
-Studies have shown correlation between both configurations. - NOTE 3 Multiple coupons can be necessary to accommodate IST on all plating sequences. - c.
+Studies have shown correlation between both configurations. - NOTE 3 Multiple coupons can be necessary to accommodate IST on all plating sequences.

+- NOTE 4 The procurement authority is accountable for the design of the IST coupon in conformance with requirement 15.1a. from ECSS-Q-ST-70-12. - c.
 The plating sequence to manufacture a buried via across top and bottom layer of a single laminate need not to be included in the IST coupon. - d.
 The coupon should be located as close as possible to the PCB. - e.
 In case of more PCBs per panel, the coupon should be located as close as possible near the centre of the panel. - f.
-The coupon should not be located in the corner of the panel. - NOTE This is done to be representative of worst-case Cu coverage.
-Location of IST coupon on the panel is shown in Figure 8-2.
+The coupon should not be located in the corner of the panel.

+NOTE This is done to be representative of worst-case Cu coverage.
+Location of IST coupon on the panel is shown in Figure 8-3.